Byron, Wyoming: History

+The first settlement at Byron was made around 1898.
+The community has the name of Byron Sessions, a Mormon leader.
+It was incorporated in 1912.

+On February 10, 2025, the community faced tragedy when a mother, Tranyelle Harshman, shot and killed her four children then herself.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.96 sqmi, of which 0.91 sqmi is land and 0.05 sqmi is water.